CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 Parameters:
 - callback is a function which expects a response object and an ErrorString.

-Response is a key,value paired object which contains:
+response is a key,value paired map or dictionary object which contains:
 - the Key 'CAMDOResponseKey'  holds any URLResponse information
 - the key 'CAMDOTotalUploadedEvents'  holds the total number of events uploaded

-ErrorString is empty if the API call is completed, otherwise is a localized error description
+errorString is empty if the API call is completed, otherwise is a localized error description
 ```
 AXASDK.uploadEvents((response, errorString) => {
     if (errorString) {